 No compatible app.

 These headphones are not designed for everyday, casual use.

 The ATH-AD700X are built to deliver a comfortable listening experience.
 They slightly overemphasize the mids, and they're not as well-balanced as some of the higher-end open-back headphones, but they reproduce tracks with above-average fidelity.
-They also create a satisfactory soundstage for critical listening.
+They also create a satisfactory soundstage for neutral listening.